oasisprotocol/old-docs/src/tutorials/deploy-vyper.md

 ```
 Vyper should be installed now and you should be able to compile contracts.
 The [Vyper Documentation](https://vyper.readthedocs.io/en/latest/installing-vyper.html) has more installation information.

-Uniswap Vyper contracts can be found at [this repository](https://github.com/Uniswap/contracts-vyper).
+Uniswap Vyper contracts can be found [here](https://github.com/Uniswap/contracts-vyper).
-You can compile using the `vyper` command or using truffle.
+You can compile using the `vyper` command or using Truffle.

 ## Deploying the Contracts

 ### Deploy Using Truffle

-If you choose to deploy using truffle, you'll need to create migrations contracts.
+If you choose to deploy using Truffle, you'll need to create migrations contracts.

 The first are a `Migrations.sol` in your project's `./contracts` folder and `1_initial_migrations` in your project's `./migrations` folder, both of which can be automatically generated using `truffle init`.